Seiji Ozawa: Toronto Symphony Orchestra

 In his first post as music director, Ozawa led the Toronto Symphony Orchestra (TSO) from 1965 to 1969.
 Basically every work on the programs, such as the symphonies by Beethoven, Tchaikovsky and Mahler were new for him, and he described the audience as patient and supportive in a later interview.
 Concerts were held at the Massey Hall; they played for the opening of the new Toronto City Hall in 1965, for the Commonwealth Arts Festival in Glasgow and the Expo 67 in Montreal.

 Ozawa made notable recordings with the TSO, including the Symphonie fantastique by Berlioz in 1966, a highly lauded recording by music critics.
+In honor of the Canadian Centennial celebrations in 1967 they also joined forces with CBS Masterworks Records and the producer Thomas Z. Shepard to showcase the works of several leading contemporary Canadian composers including: Harry Freedman, Ernest MacMillan and Pierre Mercure (Canadian Music in the Twentieth Century, # 32 11 0038).

 In 1967, Ozawa and the Toronto Symphony Orchestra recorded Messiaen's Turangalîla-Symphonie that Koussevitzky had commissioned and Bernstein first conducted with the BSO.
 In Ozawa's version, the first in North America, Yvonne Loriod was the pianist as in the premiere.
 The recording was nominated for a Grammy Award.
 When it was reissued on CD in 2004, a reviewer noted: "The orgiastic fifth and 10th movements still pack quite a punch, and in a very real sense, while many more modern versions have come and gone this one still holds its own with the best of them."
 The composer would entrust Ozawa with the premiere of his opera Saint François d'Assise in Paris in 1983.

-In 1969 Ozawa and the Toronto Symphony Orchestra recorded an album of four works of Japanese composer Toru Takemitsu, Asterism For Piano And Orchestra, Requiem For String Orchestra, Green For Orchestra (November Steps II), and The Dorian Horizon For 17 Strings.